UMN-LATIS/ChimeIn2.0/docs/README.md

 Check out our [moving to ChimeIn 2](moving-to-chimein-2) page or [contact us](mailto:mcfa0086@umn.edu) for a personal introduction
 :::

+We've got an orientation video, which will cover all the basics.
+You can take a look below.

+<iframe width="100%" height="415" src="https://www.youtube.com/embed/A1jmm6ckm3Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## ChimeIn Basics

 ChimeIn organizes content into "Chimes".
 Each Chime can contain one or more folders, and each folder can contain one or more questions.
 To get started creating a Chime, just log in.